andreisilviudragnea/solana-replay-history/README.md

 ⠠ 00:21:30 | 274149 slots behind | Processed Slot: 257197957 | Confirmed Slot: 257197855 | Finalized Slot: 257197957 | Full Snapshot Slot: 257187750 | Incremental Snapshot Slot: 257197855 | Transactions: 27943121
 ```

+Can finalized slot be more than confirmed slot?
+I think it should be:
+processed slot > confirmed slot > finalized slot
+257197957 > 257197855 > 257197957

 And this block is always output:
 ```bash
 curl --location 'http://127.0.0.1:8899' \